-I had no idea Scandinavian Parenting was a thing.
-I'm a Scandinavian man, a Swede born and bred.
-Its just what we do - the way I was raised and the only thing I knew.
+I had no idea that Scandinavian parenting was a thing.
+I'm a Scandinavian man, born and bred in Sweden.
+It is just what we do - the way I was brought up and the only thing I knew.

 Traveling the world and four years in New York City opened my eyes to the many perspectives and approaches on how to raise kids.
 I spent a year with 12 women and the FamilyLab organisation - today I know the term 'Scandinavian Parenting' is known as Relational Parenting.